PenetrumLLC/Malcore-Playbook/README.md

 ## Installation

-Simply run:
+It is advised to use the this method for installation:

 ```shell
 pip install malcore-playbook
 ```

+Then you can easily update by running: `pip install malcore-playbook --upgrade`

+---

-Or, you can manually install like so:
+You are also able to install manually like so:

 ```shell
 git clone https://github.com/PenetrumLLC/Malcore-Playbook.git && \